SamPenrose/id-keywrapping-demo/README.rst

 2. (cd python-scrypt-0.1 && python setup.py build)
 3. edit Makefile to reflect the actual build/ directory under python-scrypt-0.1 .
-This will include the name of your platform and version of python, so the default will probably only work on my Snow Leopard box.
+This will include the name of your platform and version of python, so the default will probably only work on my Mac OS X 10.8 box

 You also need to have Twisted installed, as the server uses twisted.web